hphelion/documentation/mc.compute.floating-ips.md

 ILLUSTRATION TBD

-From this screen you can:
+From this screen you can perform the following tasks:

-* Connecting to a server
+* Connect to a server
-* Allocating and deallocating IP addresses
+* Allocate and deallocate IP addresses
-* Attaching and detatching an IP address to your server
+* Attach and detach an IP address to your server

 ##For further information## {#ForFurtherInformation}